skyRoma/learn-react/README.md

   export const CartContext = createContext({ items: [] });
   ```

+- The `use()` is a hook-like function that enables components to synchronously read the value of Promises or Context directly within the render method.
+It simplifies asynchronous logic by allowing components to access resolved data without the boilerplate of `useState` and `useEffect`, leveraging `Suspense` to automatically handle loading states and `Error Boundaries` for declarative error handling.
+This approach results in cleaner, more readable code and, unlike traditional Hooks, allows for conditional (`if()`) access to Context or data.

 - callback inside `useEffect(cb, [deps])` is executed only after the component function is executed/rendered.
 And this `cb` is executed only once if the 2nd argument is an empty array `[]`.
 Without 2nd argument it will be executed after every component render cycle;

 - not every side effect needs `useEffect`.
-We need it only to prevent infinite loops or we have code that can only run after the component function is executed at least once;
+We need it only to prevent infinite loops or we have code that can only run after the component function is executed at least once (e.g. for `ref.current` usage);

-- Cleanup function in `useEffect` runs every time before a new call of `useEffect` callback function and after the component is removed from the DOM;
+- Cleanup function in `useEffect` runs every time before a new call of `useEffect` callback function (but not before the initial call) and after the component is removed from the DOM;

 - If the `useEffect` dependency is a function created inside a component then it could lead to an infinite loop, since every render creates a new instance of that function `new function(){} !== new function(){}`;